robusta-dev/robusta/docs/user-guide/alert-manager.rst

 To set it up, you'll have to configure an AlertManager ``receiver`` and ``route``.

 If you installed Robusta's :ref:`Embedded Prometheus Stack` then no configuration is necessary.
-For all other setups, read on!
+For other setups, read on!

 General Instructions
 ======================
-For Prometheus to send alerts to Robusta, add the following to AlertManager's config file.
+For Prometheus to send alerts to Robusta, add two settings to AlertManager:

-The exact method of doing so will depend on your setup.
+1. A webhook receiver for Robusta
+2. A route for the webhook receiver you added

+Below is an example AlertManager configuration with those settings.
+Depending on your setup, the exact file to edit will be found in different places.
 (See below.)

 .. admonition:: AlertManager config for sending alerts to Robusta